avinetworks/devops/monitoring/avimetrics script/README.md

 # Avi Metrics Script

 The Avi Metrics script was built with the intent to pull metrics from one or more Avi controllers and send these values to a centralized metrics database(s).
-The script supports a number of different endpoints; current support includes AppDynamics, Datadog, Graphite Splunk and InfluxDB.
+The script supports a number of different endpoints; current support includes AppDynamics, Datadog, Graphite Splunk, Logstash, Elasticsearch and InfluxDB.

 This repository includes that necessary files to deploy a centralized metrics script